GeorgeKyriakides/nord/README.md

 - NetworkX

--Tensorflow 1.15 for the NASBench-101 benchmark dataset
+- Tensorflow 1.15 for the NASBench-101 benchmark dataset

 ## Examples